xor-function/gps2hotspot/cron-version/README.md

 Here are an example cron job and shell script wrapper that's pretty verbose.
 This may help you achieve greater control over it's execution.

+The only thing you need to remember is to pass the arguments to the perl script.

 ## Example cron job in cron.d

 ```